realvuk/wolflytics-site/content/about.md

 ---

 Hi!
 I’m Vuk Dinic, a social science researcher leveraging machine learning to explore and answer complex questions about society.
-Here, you’ll find my projects, research insights, and other work related to data, politics, and digital culture.
+Here, you’ll find my projects, research insights and other work related to data, politics, and digital culture.